rfries/enig4s/doc/MachineTypes.md

 A reflector-based rotary machine where each wheel (and other components, such as a plugboard) transform a character in turn, based on a number of settings.
 This type of machine includes most Enigma models, TypeX, and a number of similar machines such as the Swiss NEMA.
-They are reciprocal because of the symmetry of the reflector-based design;
-\reversing the encryption
-  steps yields the same electrical path) This is the only type currently implemented.
+They are reciprocal because of the symmetry of the reflector-based design (reversing the encryption steps yields the same electrical path).
+This is the only type currently implemented.

 ### SIGABA-Type